Deer Management

 Seeing wildlife in the neighborhood is exciting and the city promotes enhancement of habitat for wildlife.
 But without natural predators, deer populations have increased tremendously in some Maplewood neighborhoods.
 The goal for Ramsey County is a maximum of 15 to 20 deer per square mile of habitat.
 Some areas in Maplewood far exceed this threshold.

 Overpopulation of deer can negatively impact the health of a deer herd, public safety (via deer-vehicle collision), landscaping, vegetation and increases the presence of invasive plant species.
-The portion of Maplewood south of I-94 is included in the Minnesota DNR Chronic Wasting Disease Surveillance Zone.
-Infected deer were confirmed nearby.
-Because this disease is so contagious and deadly, deer feeding and attractants are banned in these Twin Cities Metro Area counties: Ramsey, Washington, Dakota, Hennepin and Chisago.
+The portion of Maplewood south of I-94 has been removed from the Minnesota DNR Chronic Wasting Disease Surveillance Zone.
+Deer feeding and attractants continue to be banned by City ordinance.
 All bird feeders/ wildlife food stations must be at least 6 feet high to prevent deer from feeding.
-A map of Minnesota deer feeding ban areas can be found at the link below.

 Maplewood’s deer management strategy focuses on 4 activities: